-The Willow Breast Pump is actually comprised of two separate breast shaped pumps that fit directly in your nursing bra.
+The Willow® Pump is actually comprised of two separate breast shaped pumps that fit directly into your nursing bra.
 The donut shaped milk bags fit right in the middle of the pump, which goes directly on your breast.
 The bags only hold 4 oz of milk and are only available through Willow.
 There is a Willow app available for iOS and Android that allows you to keep track of your progress and view history.
 You can track your sessions – how long you pumped and how much volume you expressed.
 Great for all you numbers people out there!

 - 2 Willow Pumps